 If My BMR is 1400 how many calories should I eat?

 In general, if your BMR is 1400 and you want to reduce excess weight, you should be eating between 1300 – 1500 calories.
-Eating around your basal metabolic rate will put you into the negative energy balance where your body starts to utilize fat for the energy source and cause weight loss.
+Eating around your basal metabolic rate will put you into a negative energy balance where your body starts to utilize fat as the energy source and cause weight loss.

-However, in the biggest meta-analysis of multiple scientific long-term weight loss studies, over 80% f people who lost weight regained it back within five years.
+However, in the biggest meta-analysis of multiple scientific long-term weight loss studies, over 80% of people who lost weight regained it back within five years.

 My BMR is 1400, How Do I Lose Weight?